 Before joining PeaceHealth, Cherie was with Banner Health in Scottsdale, Ariz., where she held a number of executive positions.
 Most recently, she was CEO for its 96-bed, free-standing inpatient psychiatric hospital; prior to that, she was CNO of Banner’s 248-bed children’s hospital and its 549-bed acute care hospital.
 She also worked at East Texas Medical Center in Tyler, Texas, as Vice President of Patient Services and CNO.

 In her role as Chief Operating Officer, Cherie is responsible for the operational effectiveness and financial performance and accountability for the overall administration to ensure outstanding patient care to the community.
-She will continue to serve in a dual capacity as both COO and Chief Nursing Officer until a CNO is hired.

 Ken Bachenberg, MD